Benjamin144/Europe-s-Favorite-Stadiums/README.md

 ### Further Testing

--   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+-   The Website was tested on Google Chrome.
 -   The website was viewed on a variety of devices such as Desktop, Laptop, iphone6 iPhone7, iPhone 8 iPhoneX, iPad, iPad Pro and Pixel 2XL
 -   A large amount of testing was done to ensure that all pages were linking correctly.
 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.